Difficulty passing urine after pelvic radiotherapy

 Nerve damage

-Sometimes, pelvic radiotherapy can affect the nerves to the bladder.
-This nerve damage means the bladder muscle cannot squeeze strongly enough.
+Sometimes, pelvic radiotherapy can damage the nerves to the bladder.
+The nerve damage means the bladder muscles cannot squeeze strongly enough.
 This can mean the bladder does not empty completely.
+This is called urinary retention.

 Some people may need to use a catheter to empty their bladder a few times a day.
 This is called intermittent self-catheterisation.
-Your specialist can tell you more about this.
+Your specialist or urology specialist or continence advisor can tell you more about this.

 Getting support